curityio/spa-using-curitytokenhandler/DEPLOYMENT.md

 Browse to the SPA at `http://www.product.example`.\
 Log in as the pre-shipped account `demouser` / `Password1`.\
-Test all OAuth lifecycle operations against a backend for frontend at `http://bff.product.example`.
+Test all OAuth lifecycle operations against token handler components running at `http://bff.product.example`.

 ## Clean Up